 Blepharospasm is the abnormal contraction or twitching of the muscles in the eyelids.
 Eyes look normal in blepharospasm, but the serious problem in this eye disease is the forced blinking of the eyelids.
 This eye twitching can have several causes such as dry eyes, fatigue, stress, prolonged screen time, etc. But, no need to worry, Blepharospasm can be cured completely with Ayurvedic Treatment and Panchakarma Procedures.
 The treatment includes Snehapana, Virechana, Shirodhara, Nasya, Netradhara, Kizhiswedan, etc.

 What is Blepharospasm?

-Blepharospasm is an abnormal contraction of the eyelids or the abnormal twitching of the eyelids occur in this condition.
+Blepharospasm is an abnormal contraction of the eyelids or the abnormal twitching of the eyelids occurs in this condition.
 The eyes appear absolutely normal in this condition and the only serious problem is the forced blinking of the eyes.
 Mostly the upper eyelid blinks forcefully and the affected person is unable to stop the blinking.

-In most of the cases, the affected person doesn’t need any treatment as blepharospasm patient recovers after a few days but in some serious cases, the condition lasts for years.
+In most of cases, the affected person doesn’t need any treatment as blepharospasm patient recovers after a few days but in some serious cases, the condition lasts for years.
 If not treated on time the condition could lead to impairment of vision also leading to permanent blindness.
 People affected with blepharospasm or hemifacial spasm face many problems in daily life routine due to the involuntary eye twitching.